 My Department has provided new funding for a three-year contract for a national body for HIAs from September 2008 for development of the HIA sector.
 We have also sponsored a future home improvement agency project, the findings of which were published in September.
 This project aims to set out a broad agenda for the evolution of the HIA sector to its next level.
 As a way of encouraging and developing HIAs and their work, it highlights what is already being done well by HIAs and suggests models for wider application.

 The Government also recognise the importance of the Disabled Facilities Grant (DFG) programme in enabling people to live as comfortably and independently as possible in their homes, which is why funding in this area has increased significantly.
 Funding since 1997 has more than doubled from £57 million to £146 million in 2008.
 The budget will rise by a further £10 million in the next two years increasing to £166 million by 2010, an increase of over 30 per cent.
 However, the DFG budget should not be seen as the sole source of funding for adaptations, and local authorities are expected to also contribute towards these costs as they have always done.

-In addition, the Government’s Supporting People programme allows local authorities to fund handy person schemes for their local area if an authority wishes to do so.
-The Supporting People ring-fenced grant conditions will be removed from 2009-10 to enable Local Authorities to better meet the needs of vulnerable clients, including older people, by the use of more flexible innovative services.
+In addition, the Government's Supporting People (SP) programme allows local authorities to fund handy person schemes for their local area if an authority wishes to do so.
+In 2006-07 there was a local authority spend on HIAs through SP funding of over £15.413 million.
+The SP ring-fenced grant conditions will be removed from 2009-10 to enable local authorities to better meet the needs of vulnerable clients, including older people, by the use of more flexible innovative services.